Releases @ TCC

 HAMPTON ROADS, Va.
 (Sept.
 26, 2011) – The U.S. Department of Labor has selected a proposal led by Tidewater Community College for a Trade Adjustment Assistance Community College and Career Training Grant.
 The grant awards over $24.1 million to TCC to coordinate a statewide community-college consortium project called Virginia RETHINKS Health Sciences Education.

 TCC will work with the Virginia Community College System to implement the pioneering project aimed at increasing student success – taking students through training and program completion to job placement.
-The project will focus on health-professions career preparation, with the broader goal of modeling integrative strategies for myriad career programs and workforce development.
+The project will focus on health-professions career preparation, with the broader goal of modeling integrative strategies for myriad career programs and Workforce Solutions.

 “The immense economic scope of this project perfectly suits the mission of community colleges and the Commonwealth of Virginia as a leading choice for employers to build and expand their businesses,” says TCC President Deborah M. DiCroce.
 The project will provide critical data from across the state to develop best practices for student completion.
 “This will ultimately benefit all students and any employer who hires a community-college completer,” adds DiCroce.